pointfeev/CreamInstaller/README.md

 ---
 #### Features:
-* Automatic downloading and installing of SteamCMD (if Steam is installed). *for gathering appinfo such as name, buildid, listofdlc, depots*
+* Automatic downloading and installing of SteamCMD (if a Steam game is chosen). *for gathering appinfo such as name, buildid, listofdlc, depots*
 * Automatic gathering and caching of appinfo for **ALL** installed Steam and Epic games and **ALL** of their DLCs.
 * Automatic generation of cream_api.ini/ScreamAPI.json configuration and installation of CreamAPI/ScreamAPI DLLs.
 * Automatic uninstallation of CreamAPI/ScreamAPI DLLs and cream_api.ini/ScreamAPI.json configuration.